Introduction

 - Extra-processing.

-By reducing these wastes, teams can improve efficiency and deliver more value to stakeholders.
+By reducing these wastes, teams can improve efficiency and provide more value to stakeholders.

 Lean Six Sigma